 Saxon earned his J.D. from the University of California, Berkeley School of Law, where he was a writing and oral advocacy teaching assistant and a research assistant for Berkeley Law Dean and Distinguished Professor of Law, Erwin Chemerinsky.
 Saxon was also a student attorney in the Housing Clinic at the East Bay Community Law Center.
-He was awarded the Prosser Award in Advanced Legal Research for attaining the second highest grade in his class and earned Pro Bono Honors for working over 75 pro bono hours.
+While at Berkeley Law he earned Pro Bono Honors for working over 75 pro bono hours.
 He also served as editor-in-chief of the Berkeley Journal of African-American Law & Policy.

 Saxon earned his B.A., magna cum laude, from the University of California, Santa Barbara, in Feminist Studies and Sociology.